 The vast majority of mosquito bites are harmless, clear up within a few days and can be soothed with an anti-itch cream.
 However, certain mosquito species may carry diseases that are more serious.

 “In this region, the most common mosquito-borne illness to watch out for are the West Nile virus and chikungunya,” said Dr. Richard Samuel, medical director for Adventist HealthCare’s Urgent Care centers.

-These types of diseases are rare, but Dr. Samuel says to watch for the following symptoms and to seek medical care if you experience any of the following:
+These types of diseases are rare, but Dr. Samuel says to watch for the following symptoms and to seek medical care if you experience:

 Bees and Wasp Stings